Elijahwalk-r/workout-planner/README.md

 ## Technologies Used

-- React (useState, useEffect, props, components)
+- React (useState, useEffect, props, components, context)
-- Firebase (Realtime Database, getDatabase, ref, onValue, push, remove)
+- Firebase (Authentication (anon, email/password) Realtime Database, getDatabase, ref, set, onValue, push, remove)
 - RESTful API (Data drawn with Axios from Inspiration API)
-- HTML / CSS
+- HTML / CSS / SCSS
 - Netlify (app built for production with npm run build)

 ## Possible Improvements

 - Include an API to check for profanity filtering
-- User Authentication from firebase
 - Ability to save workouts for later use
 - Populating dropdown with data consisting of a large range of exercises